Wolox/layout/README.md

 ## Usage

-If you import the `wolox-boostrap` file:
+### General import of Wolox-boostrap

-* Will generate a series of classes like:
+This will generate a series of classes like:
 ```sass
 .m-0 { margin: 0; }
 .m-1 { margin: 10px; }